 Ready to apply?

 The online application asks you to share information about you and your background, and respond to two essays prompts:

 - Explain your interest in this program.
 In what ways do you expect that Global Scholars will align with your interests and aspirations?
 (750 word limit)

 - What are your motivations for engaging with a diverse community of peers?
 In your response, describe a past experience in which you faced a challenge while collaborating with others.
 How did you overcome this challenge?
 (250 word limit)

-To be considered for the 2021 cohort, submit your application online.
+To be considered for the 2022 cohort, submit your application online.
 The priority application deadline is Monday, November 1.
-Acceptance decisions will be made on a rolling basis through February.
+Acceptance decisions will be made on a rolling basis through Autumn 2021.